learnacha/monday/README.md

 - Use any unit testing frameworks
 - Create integration tests for login screen rendering, validations, API responses and navigation
-- For integration testing, use https://playwright.dev/docs/writing-tests Testing -- pending
+- For integration testing, use https://playwright.dev/docs/writing-tests Testing

 ## Evaluation